GonzaloGorgojo/nest-experience-api/README.md

 ## Description

 This is an API built with NestJS.
-The purpose of this API is to provide endpoints for a frontend application to consume in order to retrieve and manage my education and work experience. <br>
+The purpose of this API is to provide endpoints for a frontend application to consume in order to retrieve and manage education and work experience from users.
+I will use it in my personal webpage <br>
-The Api got a login option that uses JWT security to use the post methods.
+The Api got a login option that uses JWT security, this was made to do all operations except the ones that read data.

 ### :computer: Technologies used